elefevre/elements-of-unit-testing-style/README.md

 TODO :

-* your assertion values should be independant from your test values (ie. chaing your test values should always fail, because your assertion values be have caught the change; and vice-versa)
+* "Write self-verifying tests": your assertion values should be independent from your test values (ie. changing your test values should always fail, because your assertion values be have caught the change; and vice-versa)
-* aim for symetry between test methods